toksaitov/kernel-project/ubuntu-jammy/Readme.md

 15. On the mirror configuration page, leave the default URL.

-16. On the disk storage layout screen ensure that `Use an entire disk` is selected and proceed.
+16. On the disk storage layout screen, ensure that `Use an entire disk` is selected and proceed.

 17. Aknowledge the file system summary and confirm destructive operations.

 18. Type your full name.
-Set a system host name to identify the virtual machine on your network (e.g., `ubuntu-20-04`).
-Select a login name, create a password for a new account on your virtual system.
+Set a system hostname to identify the virtual machine on your network (e.g., `ubuntu-22-04`).
+Select a login name, and create a password for a new account on your virtual system.

-19. Check `Install OpenSSH server`, ignore all the proposed snaps, proceed.
+19. Check `Install OpenSSH server`, ignore all the proposed snaps, and proceed.

 20. Reboot the virtual machine at the end of the installation process.
 When asked, remove the disk image by clicking on a disk icon in the lower right corner and selecting `Remove disk from virtual drive`.
 It is also possible that the OS will remove the disk automatically for you.
 Press `Enter` if the system is not rebooting.

 21. You can work directly in the VirtualBox window, or you can connect to your server through the SSH protocol.

-    On your host machine (from Bash on Windows or any terminal on *nix platforms) use the following command to connect to your virtual server.
+    On your host machine (from Bash on Windows or any terminal on *nix platforms), use the following command to connect to your virtual server.

         ssh -p 2222 <the user name specified during installation>@127.0.0.1

     Consider starting using `tmux` at this point.

 22. Uncomment every line that starts with `deb-src` except the line that ends with the word `partner` in the package manager's configuration file `/etc/apt/sources.list` and save it.

         sudo vim /etc/apt/sources.list